Gold Hits Record, Stocks Mixed As Trump Fuels Fed Fears - UrduPoint

 Gold Hits Record, Stocks Mixed As Trump Fuels Fed Fears

-Bullion hit another record Tuesday while the dollar weakened and equities fluctuated as US President Donald Trump's latest salvo against Federal Reserve boss Jerome Powell added fuel to fears about the central bank's independence
+Gold reached $3,500 an ounce for the first time Tuesday as US President Donald Trump's tariffs and verbal assault on the Federal Reserve prompted investors to snap up the safe haven asset

-Hong Kong, (UrduPoint / Pakistan Point News - 22nd Apr, 2025) Bullion hit another record Tuesday while the dollar weakened and equities fluctuated as US President Donald Trump's latest salvo against Federal Reserve boss Jerome Powell added fuel to fears about the central bank's independence.
+London, (UrduPoint / Pakistan Point News - 22nd Apr, 2025) Gold reached $3,500 an ounce for the first time Tuesday as US President Donald Trump's tariffs and verbal assault on the Federal Reserve prompted investors to snap up the safe haven asset.

+Europe's main stock markets diverged in midday deals as the region's trading resumed after a long weekend break for Easter.

+Asian indices closed mixed, while the dollar diverged against major rivals and oil prices firmed.

+Analysts awaited publication Tuesday of economic growth forecasts from the International Monetary Fund, with all eyes on its assessment of how the trade war could impact global output and inflation.

+"Lack of certainty is sending investors right into the arms of traditional safe haven assets, with gold and the Japanese yen both cashing in on the drama," noted Matt Britzman, senior equity analyst at Hargreaves Lansdown.

-With the US tariff blitz still causing ructions on global trading floors, investors are now dealing with the added worry that the US president will try to remove the country's top banker.
+With the US tariff blitz still causing ructions on global trading floors, investors are now dealing with the added worry that Trump will try to remove the country's top banker.

-Trump took a swipe at Powell last week for his warning that the sweeping levies would likely reignite inflation, saying his "termination cannot come fast enough" and adding that "I'm not happy with him.
-I let him know it and if I want him out, he'll be out of there real fast, believe me".
+The president last week took a swipe at Fed chief Jerome Powell over the latter's warning that the sweeping levies would likely reignite inflation.

-While that raised eyebrows, the Republican tycoon sent shivers through markets Monday by calling on the Fed boss again to make pre-emptive cuts to interest rates and calling him a "major loser" and "Mr Too Late".
+While that raised eyebrows, Trump sent shivers through markets Monday by again calling on Powell to make pre-emptive cuts to US interest rates and calling him a "major loser" and "Mr Too Late".

-He said on his Truth Social platform that there was "virtually" no inflation, claiming energy and food costs were well down and pointed to the several reductions by the European Central Bank.
+The Republican tycoon said on his Truth Social platform that there was "virtually" no inflation, claiming energy and food costs were well down and pointed to the several interest rate reductions by the European Central Bank.

-Panicked Wall Street investors once again dumped US assets, with all three main indexes ending down around 2.5 percent on Monday.
+Panicked Wall Street investors once again dumped US assets, with all three main indices ending down around 2.5 percent on Monday.

-"The first volley on Thursday had little market reaction, but Monday's second barrage has seen an intensification of the 'sell America trade'," said National Australia Bank's Tapas Strickland.

-"Whether or not President Trump is legally able and willing to move against the US Fed, the jousting underscores the loss of US exceptionalism and the very real policy risk for investors."

-However, analysts warned of another rout if Trump were to try to fire the Fed boss, which many said could cause a crisis of confidence in the US economy.
+Analysts warned of another rout should Trump try to fire the Fed boss, which many said could cause a crisis of confidence in the US economy.

 "Were Powell to be fired, the initial reaction would be a huge injection of volatility into financial markets, and the most dramatic rush to the exit from US assets that it is possible to imagine," said Pepperstone strategist Michael Brown.